descope/node-sdk/README.md

   [{ tenantId: 'tenant-ID1', roleNames: ['role-name1'] }],
 );

+// Alternatively, a user can be created and invited via an email message.
+// Make sure to configure the invite URL in the Descope console prior to using this function,
+// and that an email address is provided in the information. await descopeClient.management.user.invite( 'desmond@descope.com',
+  'desmond@descope.com',
+  null,
+  'Desmond Copeland',
+  null,
+  [{ tenantId: 'tenant-ID1', roleNames: ['role-name1'] }],
+);

 // Update will override all fields as is.
 Use carefully. await descopeClient.management.user.update( 'desmond@descope.com',